oryon-dominik/dotfiles/basic-tutorials/how-to_init_a_git_repo.md

 4. Config your git (skip the `git init` and continue with nr.
 2. below)

+5. If you want to update your fork from the upstream repository

+    ```powershell
+    git fetch upstream
+    git checkout master
+    git merge upstream/master
+    git push  # to refresh your fork
+    ```

 ### If you want to work on your own repository

 1. Initialize git in your project directory